top of page

 These are some of the questions you should ask yourself to find out when your brain is most alert and productive.

 Once you know this, you can plan your study schedule accordingly.
-For example, if you're a morning person, you might want to wake up early and study for a few hours before school or work.
-If you're a night owl, you might want to stay up late and study when everyone else is asleep.
+For example, if you're a morning person, you might want to wake up early and study for a few hours before school or university.
+If you're a night owl, you might prefer to stay up late and study when everyone else is asleep.

-The important thing is to find a time that works for you and stick to it.
+The important thing is to find the most effective study time for you and stick to it.

 During your breaks, you can stretch, drink water, eat a healthy snack or listen to relaxing music.

-Avoid looking at your phone or social media during your breaks, as this can be distracting and stressful.
+Avoid looking at your phone or social media during your breaks, as this can be distracting and difficult to get back into work mode.

 Phone, airpods, glass and plant on desk